-23 Discontinued operation
+22 Discontinued operation

-On 8 January 2020, the Company entered into a novation agreement with its financial institution counterparties to transfer the Co-branded Credit Card business to 'Al Futtaim Digital Payment Services Single Person Company LLC'; a related party under common control; with effect from 1 January 2020 and is therefore reported as a discontinued operation in the current period.
+On 8 January 2020, the Company entered into a novation agreement with its financial institution counterparties to transfer the Co-branded Credit Card business to 'Al Futtaim Digital Payment Services Single Person Company LLC'; a related party under common control; with effect from 1 January 2020 and was therefore reported as a discontinued operation during the year ended 31 December 2020.

-As part of this arrangement, all the existing rights and obligations of the Company as at 1 January 2020 were transferred to the related party excluding transactions yet to be invoiced for the year ended 31 December 2019.
-The financial performance and cash flows relating to the discontinued operation for the years ended 31 December 2020 and 31 December 2019 are presented below:
+As part of this arrangement, all the existing rights and obligations of the Company as at 1 January 2020 were transferred to the related party.
+The financial performance and cash flows relating to the discontinued operation for the year ended 31 December 2020 are presented below:

-2020 AED'000 2019 AED'000
+2020 AED'000

 Operating income

-Performance and sign-on bonus 797 887
+Performance and sign-on bonus 797

-Marketing support 461 563
+Marketing support 461

-Commission from Co-Branded credit card 382 2,327
+Commission from Co-Branded credit card 382

-Commission (reversal) / income on merchant service fee rebate
+Commission reversal on merchant service fee rebate

-and card issuance (265) 3,355
+and card issuance (265)

-1,375 7,132
+1,375

 Operating expenses

-Credit card reward costs - net of recharges 133 (2,480)
+Credit card reward costs - net of recharges 133

-Reversal / (allowance) for impairment on other assets 1,604 (1,604)
+Reversal of impairment losses on other assets 1,604

-1,737 (4,084)
+1,737

-Profit from discontinued operation 3,112 3,048
+Profit from discontinued operation 3,112

-Net cash generated from operating activities 3,218 1,628
+Net cash generated from operating activities .3,218